piroor/tiny-classifier/README.md

 % gem install tiny-classifier
 ```

-If you hope to use `--tokenizer=mecab`, you need to install MeCab like:
+If you want to use `--tokenizer=mecab`, you need to install MeCab like:

 ```
 % sudo apt install mecab mecab-ipadic-utf8